exonum/exonum-doc/src/advanced/merkle-index.md

 1. **trees**: single element operations for `log_2(N)` where `N` is number of elements (transactions in case of the blockchain)
 2. **hashes**: verification of the (blockchain) copes.

+Merkle trees are *trees* by design inside the Exonum core but they also are *tables* with verifiable content from the users point of view and *databases* (db) with only few *indexes* for Exonum application developers.

 ## Motivation and Usage